 These two risk factors are considered lifestyle risk factors.
 When you think of smoking heavily, your first thought probably is lung cancer.
 However, that is not the only cancer that smoking causes, as roughly 80% of people with oral cancer are heavy smokers.
 Alcohol is another huge risk factor as 70% of oral cancer patients are heavy drinkers.

 5. If Oral Cancer Is Discovered Early Enough, The Cure Rate Is Around 90%

 The biggest concern about oral cancer is that it is not discovered soon enough.
 That is why it is important not to overlook any suspicious bumps that appear in your mouth, and to give your oral surgeon a call as soon as you see it.

 Head and neck cancers are not usually discovered soon enough.
-Make sure you are practicing regular self-examinations, and contact our office today at 757-547-9725 for an oral cancer screening!
+Make sure you practice regular self-examinations, and contact our office today for an oral cancer screening!